-When one speaks of patisseries in Paris, there are too many to love to select only one.
+When one speaks of patisseries in Paris, one of the best places to visit in France, there are too many to love to select only one.
 Not only is there a wide range of patisserie products, but there are also countless high-quality boutiques that offer both traditional and modern takes on each treat.
 I always recommend that you simply try to taste and discover on your first patisserie pass-through, and then plan to refine those tastes on future visits.

 Of course, many Parisians and travelers to France have their favorite Paris patisserie, myself included.
 To get you started on your search for yours, the following are four of my favorites:

 Huré is a boulangerie (a bakery) and patisserie that offers a huge variety of salé and sucré (savory and sweet).

 It’s another of my favorite best Paris patisseries and you’ll see tourists and Parisians alike line up at lunch for their petits pains fourrés, little breads stuffed with everything from fruit to cheese to meat.
 They also have nice specialty breads that are sold by weight, which is great if you’d like to try a spread.